mouseless/governance/README.md

 - **Lawyers**: Provide legal advice, create, and review legal contracts
 - **Marketers**: Take initiative in marketing the collective and its projects

+Rules;

-These roles serve as team names on GitHub and can be mentioned on Discord.
+- These roles serve as team names on GitHub and can be mentioned on Discord

-A member can have multiple functional roles.
+- A member can have multiple functional roles

+### Other

+- `Booster` is an automatic role from Discord, and doesn't have any additional permissions
+- Bot roles starts with `Bot ` and share the same color
+- Bot roles are assigned manually to the related channel(s)